hyc1230/hyc1230/README.md

 #### Let's get started

-I'm Yangcheng He, hyc1230 for short.
-I'm a junior high school student in Shenzhen.
+I'm Yangcheng He, hyc1230 for short, a junior high school student in Shenzhen.

-Learning to develop amazing programs, but before I become an expert, I still need to learn more (obviously).
+Learning to develop amazing programs, but before I become an expert, I still need to learn more. :)

 #### Currently working on